mxahan/mxahan.github.io/_posts/2021-05-12-DNN_Architectures_Losses_Papers.md

 ## 2019

+1. Cordonnier, J. B., Loukas, A., & Jaggi, M. (2019).
+On the relationship between self-attention and convolutional layers. arXiv preprint arXiv:1911.03584.
+  - attention layers can perform convolution and, indeed, they often learn to do so in practice.
+  - prove that a multi-head SA layer with sufficient number of heads is at least as powerful as any convolutional layer.

 1. Moon, Gyeongsik, Ju Yong Chang, and Kyoung Mu Lee.
 "Camera distance-aware top-down approach for 3d multi-person pose estimation from a single rgb image."
 In Proceedings of the ieee/cvf international conference on computer vision, pp. 10133-10142.
 2019.
   - PoseNet for 3D posture estimation for multi person simultaneously.